santorsm/reading-notes/README.md

 # reading-notes

-## Growth mindset centers on my strong belief in my capacity to learn & grow
+## Growth mindset - my strong belief in my capacity to learn & grow
 - Focuses on processes *not* outcomes
 - Embraces challenges
 - **Learns** from criticism